web3dopamine/xion-docker-compose/README.md

+# ✨ No-Brainer XION Mainnet Node Setup (Using Docker Compose)

+This is the **fastest and cleanest way** to run a XION mainnet node using Docker Compose.
+No need to manually configure anything — just clone, build, and run.

+---

 # 🚀 XION Mainnet Node Setup Guide

 This guide walks you through installing `xiond`, configuring the node, and running it with Docker Compose.